-This approach celebrates Thatcher's iconic status as the first female PM and her undeniable secondary virtues - hard work, thrift, determination - and deftly avoids any closer look at her decidely non-feminist politics or the deleterious social, political and economic impact of her time in office.
+This approach celebrates Thatcher's iconic status as the first female PM and her undeniable personal virtues - hard work, thrift, determination - and deftly avoids any closer look at her decidely non-feminist politics or the social, political and economic impact of her time in office.
 Anyone coming to The Iron Lady with little knowledge of the period would be none the wiser for watching it.

 What do you think, Lolcat Thatcher?

 WUT I DOEZ FINKZ IZ MAN SHUD BE ENCOURAGD 2 STAND ON HIS OWN 2 FEET.
 YEZ, WE HALP PEEPS.
 OV COURSE WE HALP PEEPS, BUT 4 DOSE HOO CAN DO, THEY MUST JUS GIT UP AN DO.